Rhaqim/ussdframework/README.md

 ## Overview

-The USSD Framework is a powerful and flexible framework for building USSD applications in Rust.
+The USSD Framework is a powerful and flexible framework designed to be easy to use and extensible for building USSD applications.
 It provides a set of tools and utilities to simplify the development of USSD menus, navigation, and user interactions.
+With a simple API for creating USSD menus and handling user input.
+It supports session management and stateful interactions, with built-in validation and error handling mechanisms.

 ## Features